rockrep/mini3-todofire/README.md

 We're only going to need one dependency and two dev dependencies for our project.

 * In that same root location you were at before run ```npm install --save react```.
 This will grab React from NPM and save it into a newly created node_modules folder in the root of your directory.
-This also tells your package.json file that React is a dependecy that's neccessary for the app to run.
+This also tells your package.json file that React is a dependency that's necessary for the app to run.
-* Once again in the same root directory run ```npm install --save-dev webpack``` and ```npm install --save-dev jsx-loader``` these commands will install webpack and jsx-loader inside our node_modules folder while letting our package.json file know that both of these are developer depedencies are required to develop but not the run the actual app.
+* Once again in the same root directory run ```npm install --save-dev webpack``` and ```npm install --save-dev jsx-loader``` these commands will install webpack and jsx-loader inside our node_modules folder while letting our package.json file know that both of these are developer dependencies are required to develop but not the run the actual app.

 Now that the basic skeleton of our app is ready, let's head over to our ```webpack.config.js``` file and fill that out.